Best Credit Union Personal Loans in 2024

 +

-First Tech doesn’t specify its credit score requirements, but bad credit won’t automatically pull you out of the running.
+You only need a credit score of at least 660 to qualify for First Tech, making it a solid choice if you have fair credit.
 You could also add a co-borrower to your application to help boost your odds of approval.
 A co-borrower acts as a guarantee for the lender — both of you and your co-borrower are responsible for the loan.

 However, First Tech’s prequalification process is a little rigid.
 It only provides rates for a two-year loan term.
 That means your quoted rate might not be all that accurate if you’re looking for a longer (or shorter) term.